All Episodes

 And I think it's the truth.

-I think people need to hear her stand up for herself, so she's not one to be I wonder I wonder if Letterman's gonna start telling jokes about people who have children out of wedlock.
+I think people need to hear her stand up for herself so she's not one to be.

 Oh, I doubt it.

-I saw him a few times when somebody would ask him, Well, when are you going to marry your baby's mom?
+I saw him a few times when somebody would ask him, well, when are you going to marry your baby's mom?

 And he would just bristle.

-Yeah, his his private life is totally off limits.
+Yeah, his private life is totally off-limits.

-It's totally off limit.
+It's totally off-limits.

 Exactly.

-But I I think what he did to those girls, I mean, it's hard enough to be a teenager these days, but to be having you yourself being held up to ridicule on national television when you didn't ask for it.
+But I think what he did to those girls, I mean, it's hard enough to be a teenager these days, but to be having yourself being held up to ridicule on national television when you didn't ask for it.

 That girl came there for a charitable event with her mom.

-And um it's not even a question of asking.
+It's not even a question of asking.

 Who would ask for something?

-It's not a question of asking for it's not a question of Sarah Palin put the kids out there, it's a question of common decency.
+It's not a question of Sarah Palin put the kids out there.

 Exactly.